Search for dark matter production in association with the Z$^{\prime}$ boson at the LHC in pp collisions at $\sqrt{s}$ = 8 TeV using Monte Carlo simulations: Backgrounds estimation

 \section{Backgrounds estimation}

 There are three main types of SM background to new physics search in the dimuon channel.
 The most significant is the irreducible SM Drell-Yan process.
 New physics can interfere with this process, if not mitigated, the effects can be significant.
 The second most important background type comes from muons from non-singularly produced W and Z bosons.
 The dominant source of these muons are from $t\bar{t}$ events although WW events become increasingly important at high mass as the boost of the top quark means that the b-jet enters the muons isolation cone and so the muon fails isolation requirements.
 Other sources include WZ and ZZ events although they are small compared to $t\bar{t}$ and WW.
-This background is referred to $t\bar{t}$ and $t\bar{t}$-like background as it is dominated by $t\bar{t}$.
-The third background is the multijets background, where one or more jets are misidentified as a muon, mainly arising from W+jets and QCD where one or more jets is reconstructed as a muon.
-The contamination of multijets background in data is usually estimated from data using a so called data driven method which is explained in \cite{zprime}.
-It has been founded that the QCD and W+jets contributions are very small above 400 GeV at the dimuon invariant mass spectrum, as estimated in \cite{zprime}, with only 3 events could be misidentified as muons for an integrated luminosity of 20.6 fb$^{-1}$, hence in our case (luminosity = 11.6 fb$^{-1}$) this contribution is expected to be much lower than 3 events and is negligible in the current study.
+This background is referred to as $t\bar{t}$ and $t\bar{t}$-like background as it is dominated by $t\bar{t}$.
+The third background is the jets background, where one or more jets are misidentified and incorrectly reconstructed as a muon, mainly arising from W+jet and QCD multijet.
+The contamination of jets background is usually estimated from data using a so called data driven method which is explained in \cite{zprime}, which is irrelevant for our study, since our analysis based mainly on MC simulations.
 In this analysis; the DY background and other backgrounds from muons arising from non-singularly produced W and Z bosons is estimated directly from Monte Carlo simulation as in the other 8 TeV similar analysis \cite{zprime}.
 The leptonic decay of $t\bar{t}$, WW and WZ are generated using Madgraph, while ZZ is generated using POWHEG.
 The Monte Carlo samples and their cross sections are documented in tables \ref{table:tab3}, and normalized to their respective NLO or NNLO cross sections.
-Another source of background to this analysis is the cosmic muons contribution, which could be suppressed by constraining the vertex position as be discussed in section \ref{section:Preliminary}, and also by constraining the impact parameter of the muons relative to the vertex position as applied in the high $P_{T}$ muon identification \cite{R41, R32}, this contribution is also negligible.
+Another source of background to this analysis is the cosmic muons contribution, which is suppressed by constraining the vertex position as discussed in section \ref{section:Preliminary}, and also by constraining the impact parameter of the muons relative to the vertex position as in the high $P_{T}$ muon identification \cite{R41, R32}, this contribution is also negligible.